toolness/tinyserv/README.md

 The `tinyserv` script needs to be on your development machine's `PATH`.

-On your development machine, you'll want to define `TINYSERV_REMOTE` to point to your server, e.g. `localhost` or `foo@bar.org`.
-The server will be accessed via SSH using the `ssh` command-line tool.
+On your development machine, you'll want to define `TINYSERV_REMOTE` to point to your server, e.g. `foo@bar.org`.
+The server will generally be accessed via SSH using the `ssh` command-line tool; the exception is when `TINYSERV_REMOTE` is `localhost`, in which case `bash` is used to perform shell commands directly.

 #### Server